MattWisee/odin-recipes/README.md

 # Creating a basic website that will list some recipes.

-# This is my first website project and althoug I feel lost I feel comfortable at the same time haha.
+# This is my first website project and although I feel lost I feel comfortable at the same time haha.
 Let's see how it goes.